infoatgodreams/GoDreams-Repository/Roll Ups/Alternative Care/Restoration.md

 * Create local ownership: community engagement is particularly important in addressing this stigma.
 * Act in a culturally knowledgeable way: It is important to identify solutions that leverage local methods of care and protection.

-## Take a rights-based approach
+### Take a rights-based approach
 * All efforts to promote safe and effective reintegration must be based on a consideration of the full range of rights included in the UNCRC, and relevant national laws.
 * They have a right to participate in all decisions that affect them, and decisions regarding their reintegration should be made with their best interests as a primary consideration.
-* Article 9 states children should not be separated from their parents unless it is in their best interests.
-* The UNCRC includes four core principles which all apply to reintegration efforts
-* Children’s rights are indivisible and interdependent, with no one right taking precedence over another.
-* As one of the first steps, all efforts should be taken to clarify any legal issues relating to the identity and documentation of the child and his or her family; that said, under the UNCRC, all children in a territory – no matter what their status – are eligible for the protection of that State and its officers, including reintegration services, whether or not they have been legally documented.

-## Do no harm
+### Do no harm
 * All reunification and interventions that support reintegration should aim to benefit and not harm children.
 * Agencies should carry out a full risk assessment to determine the harm that could be caused by reintegration interventions and to identify steps to mitigate risk to children, families and staff.
 These steps should include developing a safety plan with children so that they know who to contact if they face harm once reintegrated or if reintegration breaks down.
 * Efforts should be made to put in place proper mechanisms for safeguarding children from abuse or violence through organisational child protection policies and procedures to reduce the risk of staff or other stakeholders abusing children at any stage in the reintegration process.
 * Throughout the process, informed consent ensures that individual children and families understand and agree to reintegration strategies and support.
 * Steps must be put in place to store records in a way that maintains confidentiality.
 Agencies must carefully consider what information should be shared with the family and the child.

-## Engage a range of stakeholders
+### Engage a range of stakeholders
 * It is vital to involve a range of stakeholders in the reintegration process including children, families, communities, schools, the media, government actors, non-governmental organisations and the private sector.
 * Mapping and coordinating reintegration and related services is important for effective collaboration.
 * Agencies are strongly encouraged to collaborate to ensure that all of the child’s needs are covered.
 This involves:
 	* holding regular meetings to coordinate sharing of programme information and referral protocols, as well as system-wide monitoring and evaluation.
 	* finding effective and ethical ways to share case information, and considering joint programming initiatives.

 # Identified Needs in Restoring Children